adam-61/Property-Rental-Management-System/README.md

-# HavenHues Properties — Property Rental & Management System
+# Django Property Rental & Management System

 A Django-based web application where **Property Owners** can list properties for rent and **Tenants** can browse listings and send rental requests.
 Built to demonstrate Django CRUD,